 (d) History: Physical Education in Ancient Greece – Sparta, Athens – Ancient

-(e) Budget and Accounting – Preparation and Administration of good budget.
+- (e) Budget and Accounting – Preparation and Administration of a good budget.

-Psychology, Materials and Methods of Physical Education (Marks: 12)
+Part 5 Content: Psychology, Materials, and Methods of Physical Education (Marks: 12)

-Psychology, Development and stages – Motor development, Social development – Role of Maturation – Individual differences.
+(a) Psychology: Meaning and Definition of Psychology – Definition of Sports, Psychology, Development, and stages – Motor development, Social development – Role of Maturation – Individual differences.

 (c) Methods and Materials in Physical Education